 How long does it take to walk DC monuments?
 It depends on your walking pace and how long you spend at each monument.
 Most visitors take between 2-3 hours walking the DC monuments.

-If you want to take your time exploring The National Mall and checking out all the monuments, expect to spend at least 3 hours exploring.
+If you want to take your time exploring The National Mall and checking out all the monuments, expect to spend at least three hours exploring.

 This means you’ll definitely want to wear comfortable walking shoes and consider taking a Washington, DC monuments bus tour.